tadesouaiaia/prsWorkshop-website/docs/tut_bash.md

-A very powerful feature of the terminal is the **awk** programming language, which allows us to extract subsets of a data file, filter data according to some criteria or perform arithmetic operations on the data. awk manipulates a data file by per- forming operations on its **columns** - this is extremely useful for scientific data sets because typically the columns features or variables of interest.
+A very powerful feature of the terminal is the **awk** programming language, which allows us to extract subsets of a data file, filter data according to some criteria or perform arithmetic operations on the data. awk manipulates a data file by performing operations on its **columns** - this is extremely useful for scientific data sets because typically the columns are features or variables of interest.

-For example, we can use awk to produce a new file that squares the data in our previous file:
+For example, we can use `awk` to produce a new file that squares the data in our previous file:

     awk '{print $1,$2*$2}' data1.txt > data2.txt